Kingxukai/linux/Documentation/scsi/arcmsr_spec.rst

 6. BIOS request
 ---------------

-All BIOS request is the same with request from PostQ
+All BIOS request is the woke same with request from PostQ

 Except: